Nouf Abdulaziz, Loujain Al-Hathloul, Eman Al-Nafjan

 Nouf Abdulaziz is a journalist, blogger, and human rights activist.
 She is a supporter of constitutional reform in Saudi Arabia and has written about human rights violations and feminist issues on her blog and for the feminist website The Arab Noon.
 Abdulaziz was arrested on June 6, 2018.
 Shortly thereafter, fellow women’s rights activist Mayya Al-Zahrani shared a letter Abdulaziz had written, which she had wanted published in the event of her arrest (Al-Zahrani was subsequently arrested as well).
 In her letter, Abdulaziz describes herself as “a writer, a reading addict since I was six-years-old…a quiet girl except for the questions that storm my mind,” and asks, “Why is our homeland so small and tight, and why am I considered a criminal or enemy that threatens it?”

 Loujain Al-Hathloul has a long history of women’s rights activism and is one of the most outspoken human rights defenders in Saudi Arabia, primarily via commentary on social media.
 She gained notoriety for campaigning against the driving ban, including posting videos of herself driving as part of a 2013 campaign, and has advocated for an end to the male guardianship system.
 She was arrested in December 2014 when she attempted to drive from the United Arab Emirates to Saudi Arabia and spent 73 days in custody.
 According to reports, she was arrested again in June 2017 at the airport in Damman for unstated reasons and taken to Riyadh for questioning, to be released after a few days.
-In March 2018, her husband, Fahad al-Butairi, was arrested in 2017 while in Jordan, and returned to Saudi Arabia.
+In March 2018, her husband, Fahad al-Butairi, was arrested in Jordan and was taken to Saudi Arabia.
 On May 15, 2018, a group of armed men from the state security agency raided her family’s house and arrested Loujain.